roadrunner-server/roadrunner/README.md

 Using RoadRunner:
 --------

-In order to use RoadRunner you only have to place `.rr.yaml` file in a root of your php project:
+In order to use RoadRunner you only have to place a `.rr.yaml` config file in the root of your PHP project:

 ```yaml
 # rpc bus allows php application and external clients to talk to rr services.